scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 GPU computations were done at single-precision.

-Our first benchmark is training a single layer MLP by mini-batch gradient descent.
+Our first benchmark is training a single layer MLP by stochastic gradient descent.
 Each implementation repeatedly carried out the following steps:
 (1) multiply 60 784-element input vectors by a :math:`$784 \times 500$` weight matrix,
 (2) compress the result by tanh,